hankertrix/Dotfiles/tilde/dot_config/README.md

 The colours for Rofi can be found inside the
 [Wallust templates directory](./wallust/templates/rofi-colours.rasi),
-as it is also dynamically themed based on the colours in the wallpaper.
+as it is also dynamically themed based on the colours in the current wallpaper.

 ## [`rootmoi`](https://www.chezmoi.io/)